in the novels of Norman Mailer, Carl-Henning Wijkmark and Arkadij Babtjenko

 The novel Why are We in Vietnam? from 1967, in Swedish 1969, was perceived as an allegory of the US war against Vietnam.
-However, not only does the story offer an image of the war on the other side of the globe, it also comments upon an historical and current reality, and gives an answer to questions about the origin of violence.
+However, not only does the story offer an image of the war on the other side of the globe, it also comments upon an historical and current reality, and it gives an answer to questions about the origin of violence.

 Image and alphabetic character; metaphor and reality.
 The hunting of animals prepares the ground for and gives the 18-year old protagonist DJ practice in accepting the role as soldier bargaining chip in US world politics.